Rodeo is made up of a wide range of riding and roping events that tests its competitor’s strength, skill, and durability.

-Roping is a race against time with the seconds counted in decimal points.
+Roping is a race against time, with the seconds counted in decimal points.
 To win, a horse and rider must work together in precision teamwork.
-The contest begins when the calf is released from the chute with the rider and horse chasing behind.
-A good horse will carry its rider in perfect accord with every move of the calf and when the rope is thrown will stoop on a dime, back up so the rope is pulled taut allowing the roper to dismount, run down the rope, throw the calf and tie any three legs with the ‘piggin string' and then signal 'all clear’ with his hands in the air.
+The contest begins when the calf is released from the chute, with the rider and horse chasing behind.
+A good horse will carry its rider in perfect accord with every move of the calf and when the rope is thrown will stoop on a dime, back up so the rope is pulled taut allowing the roper to dismount, run down the rope, flip the calf and tie any three legs with the ‘piggin string’, before signaling ‘all clear’ with his hands in the air.
 The rider must remount his horse and slacken the rope to prove the tie, which must then hold for six seconds.

-An event that owes its very existence to the everyday work of the American working cowboy.
+An event that owes its very existence to the work of the everyday working cowboy.

 The all-female event that tests the speed and agility of both cowgirl and horse.

-Another all-female event which is the female version of calf roping.
+Another all-female event which is the counterpart of calf roping.

-Another all-female event which is the female version of steer wrestling.
+Another all-female event which is the counterpart of steer wrestling.

-However, in this event rather than having to slide over the side of the galloping horse and stop the steer, the cowgirl has to catch up to the steer and remove the ribbon attached to its back.
-Like the steer wrestling, the cowgirl is allowed a ‘hazer’ to aid her in lining up the charging steer.
-This helps her to line up the steer perfectly to allow her to remove the ribbon.
+In this event, rather than having to slide over the side of the galloping horse and stop the steer, the cowgirl has to catch up to the steer and remove the ribbon attached to its back.
+Similar to steer wrestling, the cowgirl is allowed a ‘hazer’ to aid her in lining up the charging steer, helping her to line up the steer perfectly to allow her to remove the ribbon.
 Time is taken when she removes the ribbon from the steer and raises it high over her head.

 Make your next event a success by affiliating with the nation’s largest non-profit equine sporting organisation.
 Gain access to a dedicated competitor base with over 7,000 members Australia-wide, as well as extensive resources and online event management systems.